ayashrath/analyze-whatsapp-chat/README.md

       -n, --notification  Obtain data on non-user messages that occur in group chat (example - message indicating that the group's description was changed)
       -ll, --list-link    Obtain data of links present in the chat)

-For basic indiviual member's analysis (example.txt can be found in repo's root directory):
+For basic individual member's analysis (example.txt can be found in repo's root directory):

     $ whatsapp-analyse example.txt